PeeperLab/CopywriteR/README.md

 as when the CopywriteR analysis was performed.

 #### Sorting of .bam files
 The Rsamtools package requires .bam files to be sorted.
+If the .bam files that are to be analyzed are not sorted, CopywriteR will provide an error message.
-CopywriteR will provide an error message if this is the case.
-Unsorted .bam files can be sorted using samtools as follows:
+Unsorted .bam files can then be sorted using samtools as follows:

     $ samtools sort sample.bam sample.sorted.bam